aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

                       ^

     Likely cause based on the information given by Python:
-        Python tells us that the closing ']' does not match the opening '('.
+        Python tells us that the closing ']' on the last line shown does not match the opening '('.

         I will attempt to be give a bit more information.